 She has extensive experience in developing effective collaborative networks, capable motivated global teams and strategic partnerships (government, private sector, academia, and NGOs).
 She also boosts a proven track record in achieving conservation and natural resource management agenda, is known to her colleagues as a passionate high achiever and strong team builder.

-Currently, Lida leads the development of a new marine unit at environmental consulting firm PT Hatfield Indonesia.
-Established 26 years ago in Indonesia, with headquarters in Canada and activities throughout South East Asia, Hatfield works throughout Indonesia on various projects including environmental and social impact assessment, remote sensing and mapping, renewable energy, biodiversity assessments, environmental monitoring and forestry certification.
-The marine unit currently has a small but growing client base and provides technical expertise and advice for a variety of projects, including tuna fisheries in Indonesia and the Asia-Pacific, inshore small-scale pelagic fisheries in Indonesia, nature-based tourism in the Coral Triangle, private-sector investments in conservation areas and sustainable aquaculture, and ocean waste management.
+Currently, Lida leads development of a new marine unit at PT Hatfield Indonesia, an environmental consulting firm established 26 years ago in Indonesia, with headquarters in Canada and activities throughout Southeast Asia (www.hatfieldgroup.com).
+Hatfield works throughout Indonesia on various projects including environmental and social impact assessment, remote sensing and mapping, renewable energy, biodiversity assessments, environmental monitoring and forestry certification.
+The marine unit currently has a small but growing client base and provides technical expertise and advise for a variety of projects including Tuna fisheries in Indonesia and the Asia-Pacific, inshore small-scale pelagic fisheries in Indonesia, Nature-Based Tourism in the Coral Triangle, private-sector investments in conservation areas and sustainable aquaculture, and ocean waste management.

 She is an avid diver.
 Born in the Netherlands, she enjoys living in Indonesia with her family and takes trips around Indonesia showing her two daughters the beauty of the Coral Triangle.